-We are a mixed age class (EYFS to Post 16).
+We are a mixed age class (KS1 to Post 16).
 We are young people who may need a more sensory and ‘small steps’ approach to learning.
 We have a safe and supportive environment that can cater for our more complex learning and care needs.
 We spend time in Maple classroom but also with our peer groups in other classes throughout the school.

 Maple Class is a total communication environment to aid our development, understanding, and awareness of the world.
 We are supported to engage in a wide range of experiences and opportunities to support our learning.
 This includes; intensive interaction, sensory awakening, Tacpac, cause and effect activities, use of objects of reference/symbols/photographs/makaton, on the body signing, massage therapy and music therapy.

 We can learn in our classroom or in other rooms around the school including The Studio (sensory room), dark room, soft play or even the hydrotherapy pool.
 Through this wide range of approaches the adults are able to provide true experiential learning tailored to each of our specific needs, enabling us to enhance our learning opportunities and long term life choices.